jub-ecosystem/mictlanx-client/README.md

 <a href="https://test.pypi.org/project/mictlanx/"><img src="https://img.shields.io/badge/build-0.0.148-2ea44f?logo=Logo&logoColor=%23000" alt="build - 0.0.148"></a>
 </div>
 <div align=center>
-	<h1>MictlanX: <span style="font-weight:normal;"> Client for Storage Function as a Service </span></h1>
+	<h1>MictlanX: <span style="font-weight:normal;"> Client</span></h1>
 </div>

 <!-- #  MictlanX  -->

 **MictlanX** is a prototype storage system developed for my PhD thesis - titled as *Reactive elastic replication strategy for ephemeral computing*.
 For now the source code is kept private, and it is for the exclusive use of the *Muyal-ilal* research group.

 ## Getting started 🚀